blakeaholics/HempcoinWallet/README.md

 *** THIS IS LITERALLY A WEBVIEW APPLICATION POINTING TO THE ONLINE HEMPCOIN WALLET.
 THIS IS MEANT TO BE A TEMPORARY APP. ***

-Release build always found at: https://github.com/blakeaholics/HempcoinWallet/tree/master/app/org.hempcoin.hempwallet-vXXX.apk
+Release build always found at: https://github.com/blakeaholics/HempcoinWallet/tree/master/app/ as "org.hempcoin.hempwallet-vXXX.apk"